 #2.
 Highlight the text you want to link

 In your WordPress editor, highlight your link text.
-Your highlighted word should look something like this:
+Your highlighted text will look something like this:

 #5.
-If you want, you can set up the link so it opens in a separate browser window or tab by selecting the Open link in new window/tab box.
+If you want, set up the link so it opens in a separate browser tab

 That’s all there is to it!